-- -Plasticulture: under plastic is labeled for seeded or transplanted peppers; apply in a band under the plastic, immediately before laying mulch.
+- Devrinol DF-XT 50DF 2 to 4 lb/A - -Plasticulture: under plastic is labeled for seeded or transplanted peppers; apply in a band under the plastic, immediately before laying mulch.
 Use lower rate on coarse textured or sandy soil.
-Condensation that forms on the underside of the mulch will activate the herbicide.
+Condensation that forms on the underside of the mulch will activate the - herbicide.
 Plasticulture: row middles application is labeled. - -Bareground: apply as broadcast, preemergence treatment for seeded and transplanted peppers.
-Rainfall or irrigation within 24 hr after application improves performance (1⁄2 inch sprinkler irrigation). - -Annual grasses and certain annual broadleaf weeds will be suppressed or controlled. - -May reduce stand and yield of fall planted small grain crop.
+Rainfall or irrigation within 24 h after application improves performance (1⁄2 inch sprinkler irrigation). - -Annual grasses and certain annual broadleaf weeds will be suppressed or controlled. - -May reduce stand and yield of fall planted small grain crop.
 Moldboard plowing will reduce the risk of injury. - -Maximum Devrinol application per season: 4 qt/A (2-XT) or 4 lb/A (DF-XT).